EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

  - ltv_subs_all INT,
  - ltv_subs_revenue FLOAT

-Once the database is created and tables set up, we just simply load the data using S
+Once the database is created and tables set up, we just simply load the data using SQL Alchemy commands.

+## PLAYING WITH THE DATA
+Now comes the fun part!
+We get to play with all our nicely formatted and centralized database of awesomeness!

+There are a million ways we could use this data to tell stories and draw actionable insights, but I'll outline
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2NTM0ODkxMywtMTMzNDY0NTc2OCw2Nj
+eyJoaXN0b3J5IjpbMTQ3NTc0NDQ1NywtMTMzNDY0NTc2OCw2Nj
 E1MDIwMzIsLTM5OTUxODU5NywtMTA4MDkzODEyOF19
 -->